 Mattresses and frames frequently support the weight of their owners and this can be a burden on sleep products over time.
 That is why bedding designers are constantly working on products that can better meet the unique needs of overweight sleepers.

-Some folks think that having a mattress designed for plus-sized sleepers will fix their problem.
+Some folks think that having a mattress for heavy people will fix their problem.
 Although this is the correct step in the right direction, sleepers need to take their bed frame into account.

 With all this in mind, it is important to make the choice that is best for you.
 A flimsy model or even some boxsprings might not meet your increased weight considerations.